marcw/marc.weistroff.net/cv.rst

   all SensioLabs products.
 It features an OAuth2 provider and an hypermedia API.

+- I also maintain parts of the Symfony official website and some other related websites within the SensioLabs galaxy.

 I am also an occasional Symfony trainer and I regularly provide technical advice to the development team.

 keywords: ``php`` ``symfony-2.0`` ``nginx`` ``apache2`` ``postgres`` ``mysql`` ``rabbitmq`` ``fabric`` ``bash`` ``git`` ``github`` ``varnish`` ``assetic``

 .. class:: resume-headline

-**Developer - SensioLabs**, *from november 2009 to may 2011, Paris, France*
+**Developer - SensioLabs**, *from November 2009 to May 2011, Paris, France*

 I first started as a developer for projects such as SensioLabs Trainings, the intranet for Les Editions Eyrolles, L'Express and Ma Residence.

-After that, I have been the lead developer on a set of projects for L'Express.
+After that, I was the lead developer on a set of projects for L'Express.
-I have also been in charge of the set-up and maintenance of internal tools.
-I have made the switch from SensioLabs in-house continuous integration system to Jenkins, in which it was possible to run Selenium test suites in a Firefox browser running in a headless X11 server, and see the progress, thanks to VNC.
+I was also in charge of the set-up and maintenance of internal tools.
+I made the switch from SensioLabs in-house continuous integration system to Jenkins, in which it was possible to run Selenium test suites in a Firefox browser running in a headless X11 server, and see the progress, thanks to VNC.